Pool Cleaner Reviews – Best Swimming Pool Cleaners

 Top Pick For Above Ground Pressure Side Cleaners

 Of all the above ground automatic pool cleaners, my top pick is the Polaris 65.
 Seen here below (looks like a kite).
 I like it better than the Diver Dave Suction cleaners, and even the pool rover junior.

 It does not get jammed up with leaves and dirt because instead of sucking dirt through a small hole/orifice it scoops up particles and leaves with a bag that trails behind it.

 Operating off the pressure/ return water side of the system, so the skimmer is still free to catch debris on the surface, and it does not require an additional power source like the Pool Rover Jr.

 This thing is mesmerizing to watch too.
-It is like watching a fish tank, as it glides through the water catching its prey.
-It is usually on Amazon for like 169.00 (click here) It comes with everything you need.
+Like watching a fish tank, as it glides through the water catching its prey.
+On Amazon for like 169.00 (click here) It comes with everything you need.

 If I were buying a new pool cleaner for an above ground pool, I would buy the Polaris 65.
 Or maybe two cleaners, A Ladybug for one a month and the Polaris 65 for an hour or so a week

 For inground pools, If I had a booster pump, and a dedicated pressure line, I would buy the new Kreepy Krauly Racer (click here).

 For inground pools without a dedicated pressure line and booster pump, I would buy a booster pump and rig it to work without the dedicated pressure line and buy the Pentair Kreepy Crawley Racer anyway.